ward/run/_drafts/2019-04-28-antwerp-10-miles.md

 At this point I still thought I could make my goal so I gathered everything I had left and kept the pace high.
 There was no indication of how far you still had to go besides a "100m to go" banner in the distance.
-I figured I might come there with x seconds to spare, figure this would boost me for a crazy final sprint.
-Instead, when I glanced at my watch I saw the dreaded 1:00:00 had passed by.
-Goodbye goal.
+I figured I might come there with x seconds to spare, figure this would boost me for a crazy final 100 metre sprint.
+Instead, when I glanced at my watch I saw the dreaded 1:00:00 had already passed by.
+Goodbye my goal.
 I saw a photographer at the line and managed a moose sign as I crossed the line.

+{% include image.html domain=site.baseurl url='/assets/img/20190428-antwerp10miles.finish.jpg' description='Moosing across the line.
+I do not know what is up with my mouth either.
+Cap was turned back since there was no rain and I got some extra wind on my forehead this way.' %}

 ## Results

 The [final verdict][mypageresults] is 60:28 and 195th position.
 So close, yet so far.
-You can also peruse my [strava activity][strava] as well as the [full official results][results].
-Here an overview of the official splits (and the 5k estimate) with paces.
+You can also have a look at my [Strava activity][strava] as well as the [full official results][results].
+Here an overview of the official splits (and my 5k estimate) with paces.

 |---+---+---+---+---|
 |Distance|Time|Cumul pace|Block's pace|Projected|